 Website: Haruru Falls

 Paihia offers a range of water activities to choose from.
-You can either go on a tandem parasail flight and enjoy 360 degree views of the Bay of Islands or take a helicopter flight to soar high above the islands and get a bird’s eye view of the ‘Hole in the Rock’.
+You can either go on a tandem parasail flight and enjoy 360-degree views of the Bay of Islands or take a helicopter flight to soar high above the islands and get a bird’s eye view of the ‘Hole in the Rock’.
 The best part is that you can choose either a single parasail flight and have your own flying experience or a triple parasail flight and experience the thrill with your loved ones.
-Salt Air Tours and Flying Kiwi Parasail are the popular companies offering helicopter tours and parasailing respectively.

 Salt Air Tours